zacklow28/tp/docs/UserGuide.md

 restrictions, medical notes, appointments, and reminders — all from a lightweight CLI app.

 **Q**: How is VitaBook different from a regular address book?
-**A**: In addition to contact details, VitaBook stores patient-specific information like gender, height, weight, dietary tags, allergies, priority levels, and meeting dates.
+**A**: In addition to patient details, VitaBook stores patient-specific information like gender, height, weight, dietary tags, allergies, priority levels, and meeting dates.
 It’s tailored to healthcare use cases.
 It’s optimized for fast typers, offers structured patient management, and prevents data entry mistakes with input validation.